SUSTAINABLE SOLUTIONS FOR GLOBAL IMPACT

 OOPPPS Model

-We empower all employees to STOP work at any time following our OOPPPS model: "Outside of Procedures, Parameters, Process, or the Situation as expected?
-STOP and Seek Help."
-Through a series of employee trainings, thoughtful leadership, and impactful campaigns, STOP event reporting increased by 150% in fiscal year 2022, demonstrating employee engagement in our collective safety goals.
+We empower all employees to STOP work at any time following our OOPPPS model: “Outside of Procedures, Parameters, Process, or the Situation as expected?
+STOP and Seek Help.”
+Through a series of employee trainings, thoughtful leadership, and impactful campaigns, employees engaged in over 11,000 STOP events in FY23, demonstrating the effectiveness of the employee engagement approach and dedication to our collective safety goals.

 Contractor Safety

-Chemicals introduced to the manufacturing process go through a rigorous approval process that identifies any potential risks to our employees and the environment.
-Periodic sampling of our sites ensures our employees are safe from any hazardous chemicals.
+Chemicals introduced to the manufacturing process are subject to a rigorous approval process that identifies potential risks to employees and the environment.

-OUR GOAL IS TO BE A ZERO-INJURY WORKPLACE
+OUR ULTIMATE GOAL IS TO BE A ZERO-INJURY WORKPLACE